kornelski/http-cache-semantics/README.md

 ```

 If `options.shared` is true (default), then response is evaluated from perspective of a shared cache (i.e. `private` is not cacheable and `s-maxage` is respected).
 If `options.shared` is false, then response is evaluated from perspective of a single-user cache (i.e. `private` is cacheable and `s-maxage` is ignored).

+### `stale()`

+Returns `true` if the response is stale (i.e. not fresh).

+It generally means the response can't be used any more without revalidation with the server.
+However, there are exceptions, e.g. client can explicitly allow stale responses.
+A fresh response still may not be used if other conditions—such as `Vary`—are not satisfied.

 ## Implemented